 Service delivery standards are established in the Your Fire & Rescue Service document.
-Performance against targets is reported to the Fire and Rescue Authority on a regular basis, with the latest annual Performance Management Report for 2020/21 submitted in June 2021.
+Performance against targets is reported to the Fire and Rescue Authority on a regular basis, with the latest annual Performance Management Report for 2021/22 submitted in June 2022.

 Your Fire & Rescue Service 2020-23 includes reference to Risk Based Planning Assumptions (RBPA) for responding to emergencies.
 These are used to ensure resources are in the best place relative to risk and demand, with life risk incidents being the priority.
+The RBPAs are monitored at the quarterly Fire Cover Review Group.
 The impact of any proposed changes can be measured and communicated by reference to the RBPA down to Lower Layer Super Output Area level data available through the Office of National Statistics.
-These were used in comprehensive consultation on changes to emergency cover in 2011; 2012; 2016; 2019 and 2020.
+These were used in comprehensive consultation on changes to emergency cover in 2011; 2012; 2016; 2019, and during the more recent 2020 Cleckheaton Fire Station relocation proposal.
 These changes enable WYFRS to provide appropriate emergency cover and fire prevention activity whilst delivering significant financial savings.

-WYFRA discharges its statutory duties in relation to community safety, fire prevention and fire protection, including enforcement of relevant statutory regulations in accordance with the Safer

-Communities Strategy and Fire Safety Strategy, with firefighters and specialist staff being deployed across districts where most needed based on risk.
+WYFRA discharges its statutory duties in relation to community safety, fire prevention and fire protection, including enforcement of relevant statutory regulations in accordance with the Safer Communities Prevention Strategy and Fire Protection Strategy, with firefighters and specialist staff being deployed across districts where most needed based on risk.

 In June 2019, Her Majesty's Inspectorate of Constabularies and Fire and Rescue Services (HMICFRS) carried out a formal inspection to assess how we deliver our service; following which we were rated 'Good' in all areas.

-On receipt of the inspection report we created an action plan, the majority of which have now been implemented with just one area for improvement outstanding.
-HMICFRS also carried out a COVID19 thematic inspection.
-We received a narrative judgement which resulted in two additional actions being added to our action plan which have now been addressed.
-Our second full inspection took place in October and November 2021 and we are awaiting their findings.
+Our second full inspection took place in October and November 2021, where we were again rated 'Good' across all three pillars.
+HMICFRS stated that they were pleased with the performance of WYFRS in keeping people safe and secure from fires and other risks and pleased with the progress made in most areas since their initial pilot inspection in 2018.

 The WYFRA's Service Assurance Framework details the high-level expectations of the service relating to:

-- Compliance with the National Framework 2018. - The assessment of performance via Her Majesty's Inspectorate of Constabulary and Fire and Rescue Services (HMICFRS). - The annual completion of the Service Assurance process. - A comprehensive approach to the assurance of service delivery.
+• Compliance with the National Framework 2018.

+- The assessment of performance via Her Majesty's Inspectorate of Constabulary and Fire and Rescue Services (HMICFRS). - The annual completion of the Service Assurance process. - A comprehensive approach to the assurance of service delivery.